LFM8787/PSADT.ToastNotification/README.md

 10. Minor backward compatible changes to the VBS script to capture the blocked application process.
 ### Unblock-AppExecution
-1. Changed the logic to detect if user has administrative rights.
+1. Changed the logic to detect if user has administrator rights.

 2. ![](https://img.shields.io/badge/-New!-brightgreen) Tries to remove the Debugger property per process, but if any process remains blocked, the scheduled task will retry hourly.